platformer/vscode-midnight-monokai/readme.md

 # Midnight Monokai

-A dark Monokai theme inspired by Monokai Night.
+A dark theme with perceptually uniform syntax colors.
+Inspired by Monokai Night Theme and Penumbra.